 French savoury tart made of a flaky pastry filled with an egg base, ham and cheese.
-This ham and cheese quiche can be enjoy warm or cold and freezes well.
+This ham and cheese quiche can be enjoyed warm or cold and freezes well.

 WINTER OR SUMMER QUICHE?
 Anytime, any day my dear.
 Is it a cold day?
 Make a quiche and enjoy it with a bowl of leek soup.
 However, if you are eating on your French tart on a Spring or summer day, may I suggest this roasted vegetable salad?
 Or would you prefer this beet and apple carpaccio?